IcemanJT/game_of_life/README.md

 **Date:** 21.02.2024

 ## Requirements
+The program was written on Linux Ubuntu 22.04, so it should work on macOS.
+If you are using windows, running it might need different approach.
 To run the program successfully, ensure that you have the following prerequisites:

 - Clone or download this repository.